jasonleonhard/practice/README.md

-### This repo was purely to practice and demostrate some fancy markdown and html for a readme.
+### Purely to practice & demostrate some fancy markdown & html for a readme.

 <!-- given repo 'practice' -->